 The Table Mountain Hike is all about the views.
 Once you get to the top you are rewarded with vast panoramas of New Melones to the west and views of Jamestown and beyond to the east.
 The top of Table Mountain is fully exposed with very little shade so make sure you are prepared for that.
 One can easily spend an hour or more at the top roaming around, exploring and taking in all the beautiful scenery.
 The best time for this hike is in the spring when the wildflowers (lupin, poppies and a host of others) blanket the entire plateau of Table Mountain.
 It’s a sea of color and the temperatures are much more bearable.
 The summer on top of Table Mountain can get pretty warm.

 Trailhead parking is at the end of Shell Rd, off of Rawhide, where the road turns to dirt.
 You will see a closed gate.
 Park here and start your hike at the “Table Mtn Trail” sign.
 Take care not to block driveways and respect the local residents.
-An alternative is to drive through the gate (make sure and close it behind you), drive for one mile on dirt and park near the restrooms.
+An alternative is to drive through the gate (make sure and close it behind you), drive for one mile on the dirt road and park near the restrooms.
 This will cut the hike in half.
 I recommend the first option.

 - Difficulty: Moderate to Challenging